nielsdelestinne/snuyster/README.md

   - [ ] Document direnv / asdf
 - [ ] Provide a help option
 - [ ] Add Plot functionality to summary
+- [ ] Restructure folders so that only one folder needs to be mounted
+  - All other folders should be created if they do not yet exits.
+- [x] analysis messages does not work - requires extra parameter
+  - excluded for now
+- [ ] provide ssh keys for private git repository access from inside docker container

 # Resources